jasongrimes/fretboardfoundation/_chapters/020-chords/130-keys.md

 ## About keys

-The key of a composition gives the name of the note serving as the tonal center of the piece, and identifies the underlying scale to be used.
+The key of a composition gives the name of the note serving as the tonal center of the piece.
+It also identifies the underlying scale to be used.
-The scale specifies the 7 out of 12 possible chromatic notes that are *diatonic* ("in tune") in that key.
+The scale specifies which 7 notes, out of the 12 notes in Western music, are *diatonic* ("in tune") in that key.

 From this scale,
 the chords in the key are harmonized.